bulletmark/edir/README.md

 ## Command Line Options

 ```
-usage: edir [-h] [-a] [-A] [-r] [-R] [-q] [-c] [-Q] [-G] [-g] [-d] [-t] [-T]
+usage: edir [-h] [-a] [-A] [-r] [-R] [-q] [-Q] [-G] [-g] [-t] [-T] [-c] [-d]
-            [-F | -D] [-L] [-N] [-I] [-S] [-E] [--suffix SUFFIX]
+            [-F | -D] [-L] [-N] [-I] [-S] [-E] [-X] [-Y] [-Z]
+            [--suffix SUFFIX]
             [args ...]

 Program to rename, remove, or copy files and directories using your editor.
 Will use git to action the rename and remove if run within a git repository.

 positional arguments:
   args                  file|dir, or "-" for stdin

 options:
   -h, --help            show this help message and exit
   -a, --all             include all (including hidden) files
   -A, --no-all          negate the -a/--all/ option
-  -r, --recurse       recursively remove any files and directories in removed
+  -r, --recurse         recursively remove any files and directories in
-                      directories
+                        removed directories
   -R, --no-recurse      negate the -r/--recurse/ option
   -q, --quiet           do not print rename/remove/copy actions
-  -c, --no-color      do not color rename/remove/copy messages
   -Q, --no-quiet        negate the -q/--quiet/ option
   -G, --no-git          do not use git if invoked within a git repository
   -g, --git             negate the --no-git option and DO use automatic git
-  -d, --dirnames      edit given directory names directly, not their contents
   -t, --trash           use trash-put (from trash-cli) to do deletions
   -T, --no-trash        negate the -t/--trash/ option
+  -c, --no-color        do not color rename/remove/copy messages
+  -d, --dirnames        edit given directory names directly, not their
+                        contents
   -F, --files           only show/edit files
   -D, --dirs            only show/edit directories
   -L, --nolinks         ignore all symlinks
   -N, --sort-name       sort paths in file by name, alphabetically
   -I, --sort-time       sort paths in file by time, oldest first
   -S, --sort-size       sort paths in file by size, smallest first
   -E, --sort-reverse    sort paths (by name/time/size) in reverse
+  -X, --group-dirs-first
+                        group directories first (including when sorted)
+  -Y, --group-dirs-last
+                        group directories last (including when sorted)
+  -Z, --no-group-dirs   negate the options to group directories
   --suffix SUFFIX       specify suffix for editor file, default=".sh"

 Note you can set default starting arguments in ~/.config/edir-flags.conf.
 The
 negation options (i.e. the --no-* options and their shortforms) allow you to